geopm/theta-tutorial/README.md

 Building the tutorials
 ----------------------
-A simple Makefile which is not part of the GEOPM autotools build system compiles the tutorial code.
-There is a build script that will compile the tutorials with the make file using the Theta environment called tutorial_build_theta.sh.
+There is a build script called tutorial_build_theta.sh that will compile the tutorials with the Makefile using the Theta environment.

 Step 0: Profiling and Tracing an Unmodified Application